midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Unshielded Payment address

 Primary payment address in the network.
-It allows to receive Night and other unshielded tokens.
-It is a SHA256 of unshielded token public key.
+It allows receiving Night and other unshielded tokens.
+It is a SHA256 of an unshielded token public key.

 Its credential type is `addr`.